Command Managed Equal Opportunity Program

 - Performing other EO-related duties as assigned by the commander.

-- Coordinating the processing of EO/SH complaints.
+- Coordinating the processing of EO/SH reports.